Is Sidemount Diving Technical Diving?

 Snobbery and elitism

-One specific sentiment I have seen suggested is that sidemount diving only has real benefit as a configuration to enable exploration in confined overhead spaces, or that sidemount is too complex to have practical merit on recreational dives.
+I have seen suggestions that sidemount diving only has real benefit to enable exploration in confined overhead spaces.
+Or that sidemount is too complex to have practical merit on recreational dives.
 Tens of thousands of passionate, active, and capable recreational-level sidemount divers seem to objectively disprove those subjective opinions.

-Sidemount has a spectrum of benefits and appeals to a wide range of divers; no single diving niche has a sole claim upon it.
+Sidemount has a spectrum of benefits and appeals to a wide range of divers.
+Consequently, no single diving niche has a sole claim upon it.

 Masking gaps in their dive knowledge